 - LSHTM provides a separate (non-MRC LID) conference allowance per student through the faculties.
 This allowance is available to all research degree students, provided they meet certain criteria, and within certain limits.
-Students based at LSHTM should contact their Faculty Research Degree team for details. - SGUL has a small fund available for current students, but it is distributed on a firstcome-first-served basis.
-Students based at SGUL should contact Derilyn for further information.
+Students based at LSHTM should contact their Faculty Research Degree team for details. - St George's has a small fund available for current students, but it is distributed on a first-come-first-served basis.
+Students based at St George's should contact Derilyn for further information.